alexdemos/shark_game/README.md

-#h2 Shark Game
+## Shark Game

-This is an attempt to make a game similair to "Hungry Shark".
+This is an attempt to make a game similar to "Hungry Shark".